Erectile Dysfunction: Everything You Need to Know

 • Getting erections that aren't as firm as you'd like them to be

-Erectile dysfunction can have a few less obvious symptoms.
+Erectile dysfunction can have a few less obvious signs and symptoms.
 Other symptoms that may come along with ED include:

 A healthcare provider can evaluate your symptoms when diagnosing you with ED and help determine the most appropriate treatment plan for you.
 So, be sure to tell them all the signs of erectile dysfunction you’re experiencing.